Beyond Fingerprints: An Argument for the Personalized Health Revolution

 “With whole-genome DNA sequencing and a variety of omic technologies to define aspects of each individual’s biology at many different levels, we have indeed embarked on a new era of medicine.
 The term ‘‘personalized medicine’’ has been used for many years but has engendered considerable confusion.

-A recent survey indicated that only 4% of the public understand what the term is intended to mean (Stanton, 2013, and the hack-neyed, commercial use of ‘‘personalized’’ makes many people think that this refers to a concierge service of medical care.
+A recent survey indicated that only 4% of the public understand what the term is intended to mean (Stanton, 2013, and the hack-neyed, commercial use of ‘‘personalized’’ makes many people think that this refers to a concierge service of healthcare.
 Whereas ‘‘person’’ refers to a human being, ‘‘personalized’’ can mean anything from having monogrammed stationary or luggage to ascribing personal qualities.

 Therefore, it was not surprising that a committee representing the National Academy of Sciences proposed using the term ‘‘precision medicine’’ as defined by ‘‘tailoring of medical treatment to the individual characteristics of each patient.’’